yeshwanth-ds/mern-advanced-authentication/README.md

-# Advanced Auth Tutorial Project 🔒
+# Advanced Auth Project 🔒

 Welcome to the **Advanced Auth Tutorial Project**!
 This application serves as a comprehensive authentication system, allowing users to sign up, log in, verify their email, and manage their accounts securely.